qiime2/.github/CODE-OF-CONDUCT.md

 ## Footnotes

-[^1] At present, this address is monitored by Greg Caporaso.
-It is in no way ideal for reporting to go to one recipient only (for CoC violation reporters or for the individual monitoring reports).
-We are working toward development of a Code of Conduct committee that will have a rotating membership, always with multiple members who all will monitor this email address.
+[^1] At present, this address is monitored by Greg Caporaso and Liz Gehret.
+It is not ideal for reporting to go only to members of one research team.
+As of January 2024, we are working toward development of a Code of Conduct committee that will have a rotating membership, always with multiple members who all will monitor this email address.